Skip to main content

 Organized by the NC State University Plant Breeding Consortium and Tree Improvement Program.

-Registration and Deadline
+Registration and Deadlines

 The registration cost includes two coffee breaks, five lunches (Monday through Friday), one dinner (Wednesday), and electronic copies of handouts of lectures.
 The registration is limited to 80 people.
 A maximum of 30 students are accepted to the workshop.